 Long-term Care Quality

-Does this page answer your questions about Hirest Health and Rehabilitation Center?
+Does this page answer your questions about Hillcrest Health and Rehabilitation Center?

 Short-term Care Quality

 We awarded this nursing home just a D for our short-term care score.
 This is not a score to write home about.
 Short-term care grades are often employed to grade a nursing home's rehabilitation services In order to offer highly graded rehabilitation services, nursing homes generally need to have higher levels of skilled nursing services.
 These types of services include registered nurses, physical therapists, occupational therapists and other highly skilled individuals.
 With a score in this range in this category, we weren't stunned to learn this nursing home was below average in two of the key staffing areas we looked at.
 It offered significantly fewer physical therapist and registered nurse hours per resident than most facilities.
 The final measure we considered in this category is the percentage of patients that ultimately returned home from the nursing home.
 This facility struggled quite a bit in this area as well, with just 4.5 percent of its residents returning home.

 The last area we rated is nursing, which is this nursing home's weakest area.
 It received an F in this area, which is certainly a major disappointment.
 In calculating a facility's nursing grade, we look at the amount of time nurses are with patients as well as the level of skill of the nurses.
 This nursing home provides 0.4 hours of nursing care per resident per day.
 This is a much lower figure than we are used to seeing.
 Finally, we also assessed some nursing quality measures in calculating our nursing scores.
 This nursing home performed well when it comes to avoiding pressure ulcers and major falls.
 We consider these statistics to be indicators of the quality of nursing care.

 Compared to national and state averages across all facilities.

 Hillcrest Health and Rehabilitation Center Quality Metrics